Are you Catholic and looking to meet other Catholics and grow in your faith? Join us every Thursday at 4:30 in Campus Ministry for Catholics Who...

 Starved Rock State Park

-The F.L.I.G.H.T. retreat is a daylong retreat for freshmen students.
+The Freshmen Nature Retreat is a daylong retreat for freshmen students.
 We will spend the day taking a breather from the hustle and bustle of college life to go out and explore God’s creation while learning how to balance the demands of your coursework, extracurricular activities, family, friends and most importantly – your faith.

-On this retreat, you will join other freshmen who are on the same journey to grow in mind, body and soul during their college experience.
+On this retreat, you will join other freshmen who are on the same journey to grow in mind, body, and soul during their college experience.
 At Benedictine, we are brought together by our faith and we grow in community through our love.
+Students of all faiths and none are welcome.
 You will be introduced to the Benedictine lifestyle through the hallmarks of love of Christ and neighbor, conversatio, prayer, stability, obedience, discipline, humility, stewardship, hospitality and community.

 Please note, all freshmen are welcome to attend but participation is limited.